statamic/v2-docs/content/collections/docs/installing.md

 ## Suggested Development Environments {#dev-environments}

 You can (and probably should) run Statamic _locally_ while you develop your site.
 There are a number of solutions that give you all the tools you need without having to compile anything by hand.

-But if you're into that, all the better.
+If you're into that though, all the better.
 You can probably skip over the rest of this section.

 ### Mac: MAMP/MAMP Pro